New CIA Evidence Shows Putin Ordered Russian Hacking In 2016 Election And Obama Knew About It

 Former Department of Homeland Security Secretary Jeh Johnson testified before the House Intelligence Committee on Wednesday that the Obama administration withheld information they obtained by the CIA due to Trump’s claims that the election would be “rigged” against him.

-[Image by Adam Berry/Getty Images]
+[Featured Image by Adam Berry/Getty Images]